If you are looking for the best, guided, whitetail deer and turkey hunting in North Carolina, welcome to BlueDark Outfitters!

 Gun October 15 – January 1

-Guides will wake up the hunters early, well before the first bird utters a chirp.
+Your guide will wake you up early, well before the first bird utters a chirp.
 After a continental breakfast, you will be dropped off in a location known to hold roosting birds.
-After drop-off, you are on your own, free to do your own set-up, listening, and turkey calling.
+After drop-off, you are on your own, free to do your own set-up, listening, and calling.
 You are invited to bring your own decoys and tent blinds.
 We also have these items available for your use upon request.
-Hunters are retrieved from the morning hunt around 11:00 a.m. and returned to the lodge for a soup and sandwich lunch.
-You will have the opportunity to nap before the afternoon turkey hunt or just relax.
+Hunters are retrieved around 11:00 a.m. and returned to the lodge for lunch.
+You will have the opportunity to nap before the afternoon hunt or just relax.
 You do have the option to hunt all day.
-The afternoon turkey hunt will begin with drop-off around 2:00.
+The afternoon hunt will begin with drop-off around 2:00.
 Pick-up is after the end of legal shooting hours.
 All harvested birds are dressed and packed according to the hunter’s specifications.

-These hunts follow the same schedule as above unless the hunter wishes to stay out all day.
-A guide is with you for the entire turkey hunt.
-This style of hunt will be spot and stalk or out of ground blinds.
-Be prepared to “run and gun!” while chasing the gobbles.
+These hunts follow the same schedule as the semi-guided hunts unless the hunter wishes to stay out all day.
+A guide is with you for the entire hunt.
+This style of hunting will be spot and stalk or “talking turkey” out of ground blinds.
+Be prepared to “run and gun!” while chasing the gobblers.
 Decoys and blinds are provided with guided hunts.

 Youth April 2 – April 8

 Bear hunting is allowed during the short seasons in our three counties that occur in November and December.
 Bear hunts are priced the same as gun deer hunts, with an additional fee of a $500.00 payable during the hunt to BlueDark if one is killed.
 Hunters must purchase an NC bear stamp prior to the hunt, and it must be verified by the guide.